shriyansh2305/devTinder/src/homework.md

 - play with routes and route extensions , /hello, /hello/2, /xyz
 - order of the routes matter a lot
 - install Postman app and make a workspace/collection, then test API call
-- write logic to handle, get, post , patch, put, delete pi calls and test them on postman
+- write logic to handle, get, post, patch, put, delete api calls and test them on postman
+- explore routing and use of ?, +, (), * in the routes (not supported in express:5)
+- use of regex in routes /a/, /.*fly$/
+- reading the query params in the routes
+- reading the dynamic routes